 In short: A public/private action programme that helps Amsterdam be a leading startup hub in Europe.

 Tell me more: The City of Amsterdam realised that, to play its part in the European tech ecosystem, it had to invest in the city’s vibrant startup scene.
 Local government teamed up with the startup community and drafted a plan of action: StartupAmsterdam.
-This plan consists of fifteen measures to help startups grow.
-Naturally these measures have been based on the five basic requirements for startup success: talent; customers; content; capital and an environment that is startup-minded.
+This plan was drafted around five pillars: capital, talent, launching customers, content and a more startup-minded environment, so 15 preliminary measures were drawn.
 StartupAmsterdam is a public/private initiative, with a time-span of four years to fortify the city’s position as leading startup hub in Europe, and increase the international visibility of Amsterdam’s startup ecosystem.
 Having started in 2015, we are well on our way.
 StartupAmsterdam works with an extensive network of partners and is happy to share its approach with other cities.
-To find out which fifteen measures please go to +LINK.
+Download the full programme.

 2. What is a startup?

 In short: A young, innovative company that has the potential and ambition to grow fast.

 Tell me more: A startup is a company that wants to innovate and dominate an industry, a market, or, most likely, the world.
 StartupAmsterdam focuses mainly on startups for which technology forms a fundamental part of their products and that have the ambition to achieve rapid international growth.